ilya-kavalenka/RECSEN/README.md

 The ambitious goal of RECSEN project is to provide a way to formalize definition of custom message-oriented communication protocols and automate creation of client-server protocol handlers for cross-platform, network software communication.

-The RECSEN language (.rs file extension) is designed to express protocol data and control flows with a high level of detail.
-The language is used to define protocol messages and fields in a type-safe manner as well as protocol states and state transitions from the client and server side perspectives in a procedure-like manner.
+The [RECSEN language](#language) (.rs file extension) is designed to express protocol data and control flows with a high level of detail.
+The language is used to define protocol messages and fields in a type-safe manner as well as protocol states and state transitions from the client and server side perspectives in a procedural manner.

 The RECSEN compiler (rsc command) parses RECSEN files, processes protocol and produces either the XML protocol definition for further processing or the client-server protocol handlers ready for use in an application.